apiaryio/ivy/README.md

 * Explicit is better then implicit
   * In first version, use explicit task registrations
   * Leave continuation and function "backresolve" to v2
+  * We can implicitly decide whether notifications are producer or consumer: consumer when `listen` is invoked, producer when first `delayedCall` is executed.
+Make it explicit in v1, we'll see later.

 * Task registries must be same on both sides
   * "Protocol" specification for backends in other languages

 * Serialization boundaries
   * There are (mostly) no requirements on payload in queues